andiegoode12/Intro-to-Computer-Programming/README.md

 # Intro-to-Computer-Programming
-All assignments from my Intro to Computer Programming Course
+Assignments from my Intro to Computer Programming Course

+Fall of 2015, freshman

 Language: Python

-Fall of 2015, freshman